pulaski Music boosters

 Section 5: In case an office becomes vacant, the Executive Board may appoint someone to fill the vacancy.

 Section 1: The Constitution or By-Laws may be amended by a two-thirds majority vote of the members present at any regular meeting.
-The amendments must have been presented in writing at the preceding regular meeting of the club, mailed to the membership or posted on the organization website prior to the meeting at which the vote will take place.
+The amendments must have been presented in writing at the preceding regular meeting of the PMB, emailed to the membership or posted on the PMB website prior to the meeting at which the vote will take place.

 Get In Touch